-Screens are part of the landscape now, whether we like it or not.
+Screens are part of everyday life now, whether we like it or not.
 And mostly, we like it.

 My husband and son went to stay with his father for a couple of nights this week.
 I received a late-night message: